Treatment of Students with Infectious Diseases

 Special Measures in the Case of Suspension from Final Examination

-* A doctor’s note that includes the date of final examinations can substitute for a copy of the “Certificate of Recovery from Infectious Disease.”
+* A doctor’s note that includes the date of final examinations can substitute for a copy of the “Confirmation of Suspension Period due to Infectious Disease.”

 * Even if a student is unable to come to campus by the deadline (within 3 days from the date of final examinations, excluding Saturdays and Sundays), the student must consult with the designated contact (MANABI Station) on the phone before the deadline.

 * Final examinations and makeup examinations shall be handled pursuant to the “Ritsumeikan University Final Examination Regulations.”

 * Should a student contract one of the infectious diseases listed below, it is necessary that measures be taken to prevent its spread.
 Therefore, infected students are obligated to report their infected status, as specified in the “School Health and Safety Act” to the administrative office of their college or graduate school at the point their diagnosis is confirmed.
 The infectious diseases requiring disclosure listed below have been determined pursuant to the Ministry of Health, Labour and Welfare's rules concerning "Notifiable Infectious Diseases."

-- Type 1 Infectious Diseases: Ebola hemorrhagic fever, plague, Crimean–Congo hemorrhagic fever, Marburg virus disease, smallpox, Lassa fever, South American hemorrhagic fever, Polio, diphtheria, SARS (Sever Acute Respiratory Syndrome), avian influenza, new strains of influenza etc.
+- Type 1 Infectious Diseases: Ebola hemorrhagic fever, plague, Crimean–Congo hemorrhagic fever, Marburg virus disease, smallpox, Lassa fever, South American hemorrhagic fever, Polio, diphtheria, SARS (Sever Acute Respiratory Syndrome), avian influenza, new strains of influenza, other designated infectious diseases etc.

 - Other Infectious Diseases: measles, rubella, tuberculosis, bacterial meningitis, cholera, shigellosis (bacillary dysentery), EHEC (Enterohemorrhagic Escherichia coli), typhoid fever, salmonella.